OSHA Injury and Illness Recordkeeping and Reporting Requirements

 - Establishments with 100 or more employees in the highest-hazard industries to submit Form 300 Log and Form 301 Incident Report information once a year to OSHA.
 These establishments would continue to be required to electronically submit information from their Form 300A Annual Summary.

-In addition, establishments with 250 or more employees, not in designated high-hazard industries, would no longer be required to electronically submit recordkeeping information to OSHA.
+In addition, under the proposal, establishments with 250 or more employees, not in designated high-hazard industries, would no longer be required to electronically submit recordkeeping information to OSHA.

-Read the proposed rule.
-You may submit comments on the proposed rule electronically to the federal docket folder (number OSHA-2021-0006) on the Federal e-Rulemaking Portal Regulations.gov.
-You may also review comments submitted by members of the public including workers and worker groups, affected industries, and other interested parties.
+The comment period for the proposed rule has closed.
+Read the proposed rule and the comments submitted by members of the public including workers and worker groups, affected industries, and other interested parties.
 In addition, you may examine all supporting materials for the proposed rule on this site.
-The deadline for submitting comments is June 30, 2022.

 Related Documents and Information